J.P. Morgan vs charles schwab

 Schwab vs JPM

-Schwab’s website can be used for research, analysis, and performance tracking.
-Even with more content than J.P.
-Morgan Investing’s site, it remains easy to use.
+The main website can be used to research securities, check account information, and monitor performance.
+Even though Schwab’s site has much more content than J.P.
+Morgan Investing’s site, it is still simple to move around.

 Winner: Schwab